29039/29039s-useful-stuff/m365-sharepoint-online-set-parserdisabled.md

     nvs use lts
     npm install -g @pnp/cli-microsoft365

-Script 3 - Change the ParserDisabled to true (Run as Admin):
+Script 3 - Change the ParserDisabled to true (No need to run as Admin):

     #Actually use the Microsoft 365 CLI to change ParserDisabled (no admin needed)
     #vars